ghostanza/react-express-skeleton/README.md

 # react-express-skeleton
 NEED TO UPDATE: This is no longer a skeleton, it has evolved and is now a Spotify-fueled web app.
 I will be updating the repo name soon.

-This project is a music discovery web app fueled by the Spotify API.
+This project is a music discovery/information web app fueled by the Spotify API.
 It was done in an effort to teach myself some new things and practice some of the basics of using Express to handle OAuth requests server-side, as well as learn React, Redux, Webpack, and the Spotify API.

 ## Overview
 ### Technology: